dinaliebmann/Dreidel/README.md

 ## Crossword Possibilities
 Stuck on a word in a crossword and don't want to look it up?
 This method definitiely isn't cheating.... enter the characters you know, and all the english words matching that will be returned.

-## Names and Numbers
-A commissioned project that takes in an excel file and creates a folder structure.
-For each page, a folder is created and within it, subfolders concatenating the first three columns of each row.
-This program is used on a weekly basis to generate a folder system for athlete photographs, and was created for the layman to use (and troubleshoot) easily.
-Simply follow the instructions provided!